-First a Quintic is the lowest order polynomial for which there is no known fomulatic solution.
-Chose Quintic as the name for my first Company, as there were five of us, and we were a disperate lot.
+A Quintic is the lowest order polynomial for which there is no known algorithmic solution.
+I chose Quintic as the name for my first Company, as there were five of us, and we were a disperate lot.
 Not surprisingly after 3.5 years there was a split.
-That instance of the Company was finally disolved in or around 2015.
+That company finally disolved in or around 2015.

-In 2016 I started up another company called Quintic, just because I liked the name. its web site, (but not the company) is still active at www.quintic.co.uk
+In 2016 I started up another company called Quintic.
+I Quintic beacuse I like the name, and, as the previous company has c.losed down, its name was available.
+This company’s web site, (but not the company) is still active at www.quintic.co.uk

-And, finally, if you search Google or, better still, DuckDuckGo for” Quintic Cambridge” you will not get any references to the 1995 Quintic company.
+And, finally, if you search Google or, better still, DuckDuckGo for” Quintic Cambridge” you will no longer get any references to the 1995 Quintic company.
 Oh Yes!!!

 The following is a list of scam phone calls or phishing emails that I have received or delt with recently.